wanyek/getting-started-with-marimo-and-polars/README.md

 # Getting Started with marimo and Polars

-This repository contains the materials for the hands-on workshop on using the Polars data manipulation library within a marimo notebook.
+This repository contains the materials for the hands-on workshop on using Polars within a marimo notebook.

 ## Getting Started